Pokémon Scarlet & Violet: Elite Four And Champions Full Guide

 A Level 61 Gogoat makes the entry now.
 The tough-looking Gogoat is a Grass-type, making it weak against Ice, Fire, Poison, Bug, and Flying-type Pokémons with 2x weakness.
 However, avoid sending Water, Grass, Ground, and Electric-type Pokémons against it due to the 0.5x resistance.

-Geeta sends a Pokémon fish whose not only a Water type but also a Poison-type too, giving it the title of dual-type Pokémon.
-Veluza is weak in opposition to Grass, Bug, Ghost, Electric, and Dark-type Pokémons, so use one of these to take Veluza down faster.
-Avoid Water, Psychic, Fire, Fighting, and Steel Pokémons against Veluza as it can counter any of these types.
+Geeta sends out Veluza, a dual-type Water and Poison Pokémon.
+Veluza is weak against Grass, Bug, Ghost, Electric, and Dark-type Pokémon.
+Use one of these types to defeat Veluza quickly.
+Avoid Water, Psychic, Fire, Fighting, and Steel-type Pokémon, as Veluza can counter any of these types.

 Nemona: The Last Battle (Level 65-66)